 Try to avoid working through a 3rd party such as a relative or social worker if possible.
 On a practical note information can be missed or get confused.
 As important is the need to be sure you are acting in the best interest of the client.
 If this is not practical, ensure you have the client’s permission to do so, preferably in writing or if not this must be clearly case noted.

-MOVE ALL OF THE FOLLOWING TO DATA PROTECTION PROCEDURE

 Although Money Advice Plus is sympathetic to peoples’ concerns about the security of stored data we are unable to provide advice and case work to a person who does not wish us to keep a record of, at least, their name, for the following reasons:

 Our duties to break confidentiality under certain specific circumstances.